PMDD; Severe PMS; Menstrual disorder - dysphoric

 The first option is most often an antidepressant known as a selective serotonin-reuptake inhibitor (SSRI).
 You can take SSRIs in the second part of your cycle up until your period starts.
 You may also take it the whole month.
 Ask your provider.

 Cognitive behavioral therapy (CBT) may be used either with or instead of antidepressants.
-During CBT, you have about 10 visits with a mental health professional over several weeks.
+During CBT, you have about 10 visits with a mental health professional over several weeks to months.

 Other treatments that may help include: